albertanguyen/ubuntu-installer-automation/README.md

-# UBUNTU INSTALLER AUTOMATION
+# UBUNTU INSTALLER SEMI-AUTOMATION
 Created with :blue_heart: by <a href="https://www.linkedin.com/in/anh-nguyen2/">Anh</a>

 A small script to speed up the ubuntu installation or any OS that will be installed along side with the current OS.
-The detailed explanation for this repository could be found in <a href="https://escapingpill.wordpress.com/2020/03/19/install-ubuntu-linux-without-usb/#toc">this article</a>
+The detailed explanation for this repository could be found in <a href="https://escapingpill.wordpress.com/2020/03/19/install-ubuntu-linux-without-usb/#toc" target="_blank">this article</a>

 # Architecture
 Main script to be executed is *ubuntu-installer-automation.bat*